andrewchaa/functional.option/README.md

 C# implementation of F# option

-Null can be contagious and once a method returns null, the whole graph of related method calls requires null check.
+Null is contagious and once a method returns null, the whole graph of related method calls requires null check.
 With Option<T>, you can make it explicit that this method should handle null type check.
 Coding becomes very pleasant when you do not have to worry of null return type.

 ### Option